Establishing and managing Marines Protected Areas (MPAs) under the Oceans Act

 - Treasury Board approves the pre-publication of the draft regulations in Canada Gazette, Part I for public comment: when draft regulations are pre-published, interested persons are allowed a period of time (usually 30 days) to express their views.
 The Regulatory Impact Analysis Statement and Regulations may be modified to reflect comments received.
 MPA designation occurs when the regulations are published in Canada Gazette, Part II.

 Step 5: MPA Management

-The key elements to the MPA management framework are the Conservation Objectives, the MPA Management Plan; the MPA Monitoring Plan (which includes monitoring indicators, protocols and strategies); Compliance and Enforcement; and, Public Education and Outreach.
-The MPA Management Plan provides affected and interested parties guidance on the MPA regulations and associated regulatory measures as well as guidance on non-regulatory measures (e.g. best management practices, public awareness through communications) to achieve the MPA objectives.
+The key elements to the MPA management framework are the Conservation Objectives, the MPA Management Plan; the MPA Monitoring Plan (which includes monitoring indicators, protocols and strategies); Compliance and Enforcement; and Public Education and Outreach.
+The MPA Management Plan provides guidance to affected and interested parties on the MPA regulations and associated regulatory measures, as well as on non-regulatory measures (e.g., best management practices, public awareness through communications) to achieve the MPA objectives.
 Stakeholders are given the opportunity to provide their input into the initial draft MPA Management Plan prior to its finalization and into subsequent revisions of the plan.

 - Date modified: